-On the other hand introversion is a feature that the best of us have inherited from our Neanderthal ancestors as they were prior to the hybridization, and it is linked with autism.
+On the other hand introversion is a feature that the best of us have inherited from our Neanderthal ancestors as they were prior to the hybridization, a feature linked with autism.
 Introverts often think for images, don’t care about the opinions of others, cannot bear noises, are deeply interested (almost obsessed) in specific subjects, fail to comply, love to stand on their own, to think and be surrounded by nature: all features found in the autistic spectrum.

 P.S.
 I am NOT referring here to any type of autism with mental retardation.
 I refer only to High-Functioning Autism (Asperger Syndrome), an exclusively European feature.

-Before the last Ice Age reached its maximum, it is estimated that the European population counted between 4’500 and 6’000 inhabitants and at the end of it the density of the population varied between 0,04 and 0,1 persons for square kilometer, in relation to the ground and the climate.
-So it makes sense to think that introversion is a trait that we inherited from the Neanderthal man as he was in the Stone Age: he was not very social, he encountered only occasionally other people.
-It’s only a matter of time and we will return to be so, that we like it or not.
+Before the last Ice Age reached its maximum, it is estimated that the European population counted between 4’500 and 6’000 inhabitants, while at the end of it the density of the population varied between 0,04 and 0,1 persons for square kilometer, in relation to the ground and the climate.
+So it makes sense to think that introversion is a trait that we inherited from the Neanderthal man as he was in the Stone Age: he was not very social, and he encountered only occasionally other people.
+It’s only a matter of time and we will return to be like this, that we like it or not.
 The Ice Ages are the norm in Europe while hot periods are exceptions.